Looking to raise money and struggling to figure out your startup valuation?

-The derivative implied in a high-tech start-up valuation depends on the nature of the analysis.
+The derivative implied in a high-tech startup valuation depends on the nature of the analysis.
 Here below a brief example about the nature of the derivatives implied in the analysis: if the outcome of the model is addressed to the founders, then the choice of being acquired by someone will be priced as a Short Call.
 The Acquirer will probably say: “if within one year you demonstrate to double the sales and to set the retention rate to 75% I will buy you out for $x million”.
 Accepting the agreement, founders give the Acquirer the right to buy the underlying at a future date; they have just sold a call.

-The payoff in their hands will be equal to -(S-K) where S represents the future value of the company and K stands for the price that will be paid by the Aquirer to purchase the Company.
+The payoff in their hands will be equal to -(S-K) where S represents the future value of the company and K stands for the price that will be paid by the Acquirer to purchase the Company.

 I crafted the pricing as if it was towards investors.
 The fundraising events are represented as Long Call Options, whose payoffs are max(S-K; 0).

-Within the Options to Expand, K is the stake that founders want to maintain for raising the money needed in order to expand the business.
+Within Options to Expand, K is the stake that founders want to maintain for raising the money needed in order to expand the business.
 This K is set as a percentage at the fundraising dates.
 Being a percentage, the Strike Price of the Call Option is different in any branches and at each time.

 The Option to Abandon is instead represented by a call option on Equity worth zero; the Strike Price is zero as well, and the payoff cannot be different.

-The values explanatory of the three Options payoffs get now discounted at the risk-free rate and multiplied with the respective probability.
+The values, explanatory of the three Options payoffs, now get discounted at the risk-free rate and multiplied with the respective probability.

-Please access the spreadsheet through this link.
+You can access the spreadsheet through this link.